lars-t-hansen/flatjs/SPEC.md

 *int16*, *uint16*, *int32*, *uint32*, *float32*, *float64*, *int32x4*,
 *float32x4*, and *float64x2*.

-Each predefined type object has three properties:
+Each predefined type object T has five properties:

-* NAME is the name of the type (a string)
+* T.NAME is the name of the type (a string)
-* SIZE is the size in bytes of the type
+* T.SIZE is the size in bytes of the type
-* ALIGN is the required alignment for the type
+* T.ALIGN is the required alignment for the type
+* T.get(self) => value of a cell of the type
+* T.set(self, v) => set the value of a cell of the type

 ## Struct types